Salisbury, Queensland: History

 Salisbury was named after the residence of William Coote, an early Brisbane engineer, architect, journalist and political figure, who lived in the area.
 It is presumed to refer to Salisbury in England.

 The Beenleigh railway line opened in 1885 which included the Salisbury railway station to service the area.

 Rocklea started to develop before Salisbury, with the Logan Railway estate auctioned on 2 May 1885, advertising that the estate was near Salisbury railway station.

 On 20 July 1912, the Salisbury Township Estate was advertised to be sold on site by Arthur Blackwood.
-The estate was located off Main Road (now known as Lilian Avenue) and consisted of 442 predominantly 32 perch (800m2) blocks, between Lillian Ave, Cripps Street, Fairlie Terrace and Rocky Water Holes.
+The estate was located off Main Road (now known as Lilian Avenue) and consisted of 442 predominantly 32 perch (800 m2) blocks, between Lillian Ave, Cripps Street, Fairlie Terrace and Rocky Water Holes.

-On 23 November 1918, Mountain View Estate, Salisbury located off Main Road (now known as Lilian Avenue) was advertised to be auctioned at 3 o'clock on site, by auctioneer A. S. Phillips & Sons Ltd. The estate consisted of 26 half-acre allotments and four two-acre blocks. he allotments were advertised as situated on a high position between Salisbury and Coopers Plains railway stations and opposite the site purchased by the Queensland Government for the proposed State School.
+On 23 November 1918, Mountain View Estate, Salisbury located off Main Road (now known as Lilian Avenue) was advertised to be auctioned at 3 o'clock on site, by auctioneer A. S. Phillips and Sons Limited.
+The estate consisted of 26 half-acre allotments and four two-acre blocks.
+The allotments were advertised as situated on a high position between Salisbury and Coopers Plains railway stations and opposite the site purchased by the Queensland Government for the proposed State School.